What Does an Archivist Do?

 - "Teach archival instruction sessions, create exhibits, and engage in other outreach activities"

 How to Become an Archivist

-To work as an archivist, you will likely need a master's degree in history, library science, archival science or records management with coursework in archival techniques is usually required as well.
+To work as an archivist, you will likely need a master's degree in history, history, art history, library science, archival science, or records management.
+Coursework in archival techniques is usually required as well.
 When working in a specific industry or type of collection, you may also need knowledge in that area.
 Internships are also very useful.

 What Soft Skills Do You Need to Succeed in This Career?